jonbeckett/md2blogger/README.md

 Creates a Blogger XML file from a collection of markdown files

-See the [wordpress2md](https://github.com/jonbeckett/wordpress2md) script, which creates a collection of markdown files from a wordpress blog.
+See the [wp2md](https://github.com/jonbeckett/wp2md) script, which creates a collection of markdown files from a wordpress blog export.